isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-shampoo-for-cats/index.md

 ##  [6.
 Freshn Clean Flea and Tick Pet Conditioning Shampoo](https://www.amazon.com/dp/B005DGIJPY/?tag=p-policy-20)

-Often people think that fleas dont strike in Winter, but they can attack all year round and hatch at any time. - Get prepared with a[flea treatment](https://pestpolicy.com/best-flea-treatment-for-cats/)that will keep fleas under control. - This product is great value for money and can be used on all your animals.
+Often people think that fleas dont strike in Winter, but they can attack all year round and hatch at any time. - Get prepared with a[flea treatment](https://pestpolicy.com/best-flea-treatment-for-cats/)thatwill keep fleas under control. - This product is great value for money and can be used on all your animals.

 If your pet is amongst the many that constantly pick up fleas from other animals and you have to treat your pet constantly, this could be the perfect solution for you.

 The Fresh n Clean flea and tick conditioning shampoo are formulated to kill fleasand ticks rapidly without using harsh chemicals that will irritate your pet.
 You can pour directly onto your pet's coat and enjoy the clean scent that will leave your animal's fur feeling refreshed.
-The shampoo is a great alternative to [flea drops](https://pestpolicy.com/best-flea-drops-for-cats/), which some pets may notbe used to or not react well to.
+The shampoo is a great alternative to [flea drops](https://pestpolicy.com/best-flea-drops-for-cats/),which some pets may notbe used to or not react well to.

 The shampoo rinses out easily and cleansthoroughly so you can quickly treat your pet.
 Youcan use the shampoo as and when required and ensure that the fleas stay away from all your pets and humans.
 The product is suitable for cats and dogs over twelve weeksold and great for elderly pets too.
 It is enriched with coconut for some extraconditioning.